mythril-forge/homebrew-spells/spells/level-1/ceremony.md

 ### Bless Water
 You touch one gallon clean water and cause it to become *holy water*.
-This is enough liquid to fill eight 16oz flasks.
+This is enough liquid to fill eight 16oz *glass bottles*.

 ### Coming of Age
-You touch one humanoid who is a young adult.
+You touch one willing creature who is a young adult.
 For the next 7 days, whenever the target makes an ability check, attack roll, or saving throw, it can roll `1d4` and add the number rolled to the ability check.
 A creature can benefit from this rite only once.